 Ever wished there was a Netflix, but for sports?
 If you’re tired of forking out for Foxtel, or unsatisfied with the sports action now available from free-to-air networks, new streaming service Kayo Sports could be the game-changer that you’ve been waiting for.

 Kayo brings over 50 sports and codes directly to your TV, mobile, tablet or laptop, offering a huge selection of both live coverage and on-demand gameplay.
 You’ll enjoy matches from major Australian competitions such as the AFL, NRL and Big Bash League, as well as the very best in international sports (including the NBA, NFL and MLB).

-If you’re wondering why you haven’t yet heard of Kayo, the service is only now being officially launched in Australia.
-A beta version of the product has been available to try out for several weeks, with the company using this initial ‘soft’ release to work out any kinks and assess customer feedback.
+If you’re wondering why you haven’t yet heard of Kayo, the service has only recently been officially launched in Australia.
+A beta version of the product was previously available for eager customers, with the company using this initial ‘soft’ release to work out any kinks and assess customer feedback.
 Luckily, if you’ve been champing at the bit for on-demand, on-the-go sports content, you can sign up for Kayo’s full, finalised version right now.

 What can I watch on Kayo?

 Below is some of the content available to stream on Kayo.
 Over 50 sports – including Aussie and international cricket, and all of Australia’s football codes – will be available to stream both live and on-demand, along with exclusive and interactive programming from broadcasters including Fox Sports and ESPN.

 - Mixed Martial Arts (UFC)

 - Rugby Union (Super Rugby, World Rugby Sevens)

 Sports-mad streamers will have access to over 2,000 hours of sports each month, and more than 30,000 hours annually – so no matter what’s in season, you’ll find something to watch with Kayo.